 I’ve always had the thought that I wanted to create a site of my own.
 Somewhere I could share a passion of mine.
 To build something I could be proud of that is bigger than just me, that would be super useful to other people and help as many as possible to ‘do something better.’

-Also, many of my friends now ask me for advice on how to BBQ and cook outside on charcoal and fire properly, how to smoke foods low n slow, grill the perfect steak and so on.
+Also, many of my friends now ask me for advice on how to BBQ and cook outside on charcoal and fire properly, how to smoke foods low n slow, how to grill the perfect steak and so on.

 So of course something clicked, I saw this as the perfect opportunity – and the idea for this site was born.